michaeldmcqueen/coreveritas.org/pages/about/index.md

 ---
 layout: interior
+permalink: /about/
-title: About
+title: About Us.
 subtitle: We believe that there are core issues – specific to each individual, team, organization, and community that must be effectively addressed but are tough to even discuss.
-permalink: /about/
 header_image_path: "/assets/images/about-img.jpg"
 quote:  When health is absent, wisdom cannot reveal itself, art cannot manifest, strength cannot fight, wealth becomes useless, and intelligence cannot be applied.
 quote_attribute: Herophilus